Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-06.md

 Remember animals share some properties but each animals list of properties us unique to each animal!

+Each property has a value associated with it.
+Display that next to the property name.

 - Use FlatList to display a list of animals
 - Create a component for List item
 - Display the breed name for each
-- Display all of the properties supplied for each animal!
+- Display all of the properties and values supplied for each animal!
 - Style your component

 ## Resources